goonerDroid/Disney-Clone/README.md

-# Disney Plus Clone Readme
+# Disney+ Clone Readme
+A Disney+ clone built in React.
+Skeleton app which contains only the UI

-## Description
+## How to build?
--This is the ReactJS Disney Plus Clone.

-## Build it today!
--To build this project just run npm run start
+To build this project just run `npm run start`